What Does Vermont Law Say about the Use of Hidden Cameras, Audio Bugs, and GPS Devices?

 Most Common Scenarios Involving Hidden Camera, Audio Bugs, and GPS Devices in Vermont

-Now that you’ve read what’s legal and what’s not, let’s talk about whether someone could be spying on you.
+Now that you have read what’s legal and what’s not, let’s talk about whether someone could be spying on you.
 It’s not a comfortable thought, but it is something that should be considered.
 If you live in Vermont, the most common reasons someone may be using a hidden camera, audio bug, or GPS device against you include:

 - You own a business.
 It could be a small business.
 Your competitor may just want your client base, or just not want the additional competition.
 Corporate espionage could include using a current or former employee to spy on your business, placing hidden cameras or audio bugs in offices and conference rooms, or even using apps to monitor your phone calls, VOIP calls, web conferencing, and video conferencing.
 Keyloggers could be used to record everything you type.
 They may even be able to read all of your text messages and emails.

-- You’re involved in a divorce or separation.
+- You are involved in a divorce or separation.
 Your spouse could be monitoring everything you do or say.
 They could be tracking everywhere you go.
 They could be listening to all of your cell phone conversations, reading your text messages, and seeing everything you do online.
 They may be hoping to use the information to frighten you or blackmail you.
 They may be looking to use the information to ruin you.

-- You’re involved in settling an insurance claim or you have a lawsuit for an injury of some kind.
+- You are involved in settling an insurance claim or you have a lawsuit for an injury of some kind.
 The other side could be looking to minimize what happened and take advantage of you.
 They may be tracking your every movement, videoing you, or even listening in to your conversations.

 - You have a jealous, possessive, or abusive significant other.
 GPS devices, audio bugs, and hidden cameras as well as apps for digital devices are used more and more in situations where someone feels the need to abuse or control their partner.
 These devices can create a dangerous situation for the victim.

-Although there are no visible signs you may find that lead you to believe you are being monitored or could indicate a hidden camera, audio bug, or GPS device is present, that doesn’t mean you’re safe.
+Although there are no visible signs you may find that lead you to believe you are being monitored or could indicate a hidden camera, audio bug, or GPS device is present, that does not mean you’re safe.
 It could also mean that someone hid the device or devices really well.
 If you think you’re being spied on, call Spy Catchers now at 1-800-373-8726.
 Let our professional team help you get back your privacy and your peace of mind.

 If you find the device, do not try to remove it on your own.
 Many of these devices are extremely sensitive.
 If you want to learn more about your potential legal rights related to the placement of the device, you’ll need the device intact so that the data can be pulled by law enforcement or your lawyer.
 Call us.
 We’re here to help: 1-800-373-8726.